Astronomical Data

 The environment of NGG 1277.
 Credit: SDSS Collaboration

-Currently the team is concentrating on extrasolar planet discovery and characterization, precision measurement of stellar chemical abundances, and precise mapping of the Milky Way and of large-scale cosmological structure.
-As new data become available and the challenges evolve, so will the scope of the work.
-By sharing all its results, and by developing and maintaining open-source software, the Astronomical Data group directly supports scientific reproducibility and open science.
-The group structures its activities around people, mentoring, education, and career development.
+The Astronomical Data group is currently concentrating on extrasolar planet discovery and characterization, precision measurement of stellar chemical abundances and precise kinematic and dynamical mapping of the Milky Way.
+Many members of the Data group are cross listed in the Exoplanets and Nearby Universe groups according to their scientific interests.
+As new data become available and the challenges evolve, so will the scope of the group’s work.
+By sharing all its data and results publicly, and by developing and maintaining open-source software, the Astronomical Data group directly supports scientific reproducibility and open science.
+The group structures its activities around people, with mentoring, education and career development all important goals.

 Projects